What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

 Can Protolabs perform secondary operations?

 Secondary operations are currently only available for 3D printing processes.
-We are not offering additional secondary processes for injection molding or CNC machining at this time.
+We are not offering additional secondary processes for injection moulding or CNC machining at this time.

 Do you provide First Article of Inspection Service?